Visit my Etsy store

 Emily has been a member of the Planetary Data System Ring-Moon Systems Node Advisory Council (RNAC) since 2015.
 She has been a member of the Board of OpenPlanetary since its founding in 2018.
 She has been member of the Advisory Board of the Society for Women in Space Exploration (SWISE) since its founding in 2019.

 Emily resides in Los Angeles with her husband (a professor of economics at the University of Southern California) and two daughters.
-She can be reached at email@example.com or @elakdawalla on Twitter.
+She can be reached at firstname.lastname@example.org or @elakdawalla on Twitter.
+She blogs on Patreon at patreon.com/elakdawalla.